Eschatologue/CM_wiki/docs/class/rogue/arcane-trickster.md

 Immediately after a creature casts a spell that targets you or includes you in its area of effect, you can take a **:rsc-r: Reaction**{ .rsc } to force the creature to make an Intelligence saving throw.
 The DC equals your spell save DC.
 On a failed save, you negate the spell's effect against you, and you steal the knowledge of the spell if it is at least level 1 and of a level you can cast (it doesn't need to be a Wizard spell).
 For the next 8 hours, you have the spell prepared.
 The creature can't cast it until the 8 hours have passed.

-Once you steal a spell with this feature, you can't use this feature again until you finish a Long Rest.
+Once you steal a spell with this feature, you can't use this feature again until you finish a **:rest-long: Long Rest**.

 [:spell-lv0: Mage Hand]: ../../spells/description/core/cantrip.md#mage-hand
 [Wizard spell list]: ../../spells/class-specific/wizard.md